Welcome to today's edition of the Rush 24-7 podcast.

 It's been done.

-It Jesse Jackson, that's right, Jesse Jackson.
+Jesse Jackson, that's right, Jesse Jackson.

-See, this is why we have the official Obama criticizer on our staff.
+Oh, see, this is why we have the official Obama criticizer on our staff.

 I knew, I knew, I thought it might take some research on your part.

-The official Obama criticizer reminds us that yes, Jesse Jackson has done this.
+The official Obama criticizer reminds us that, yes, Jesse Jackson has done this.

-But and I I and he can call himself a black trailblazer.
+And he can call himself a black trailblazer.

 It's right.

-And he knocked up a woman uh while he was married, it was working for him, and paid her to keep quiet uh from the funds out of his nonprofit, the monochrome coalition.
+It was working for him and paid her to keep quiet from the funds out of his nonprofit, the Monochrome Coalition.

 Okay.

-This program, folks, if we have questions, this program gets answers.
+This program, folks, we have questions.

-By the way, AOL plans to cut one third of employees, about 2300 employees, more saving and creating jobs going on out there uh in this country thanks to the policies of the uh Reverend Jackson.
+More saving and creating jobs going on out there in this country thanks to the policies of the Reverend Jackson.

 Ladies and gentlemen, I have something.

-We're gonna post this at rushlimbaud.com immediately.
+We're going to post this at rushlimbaugh.com immediately.

 A webmaster is waiting on it.